benmandrew/benmandrew.github.io/_posts/2018-04-21-writing-a-bezier-curve-plotter.markdown

 banner: true
 ---

-Bezier curves are a rather nice looking model of parametric curves, and while they undoubtedly have many practical uses, I mainly just like the look of them (especially when visualising the construction process), so what I’ll be writing is an almost screensaver-like program that randomly generates bezier curves, and draws them over a period of time, until it finishes and moves onto drawing the next random curve.
+Bézier curves are a rather nice looking model of parametric curves, and while they undoubtedly have many practical uses, I mainly just like the look of them (especially when visualising the construction process), so what I’ll be writing is an almost screensaver-like program that randomly generates bézier curves, and draws them over a period of time, until it finishes and moves onto drawing the next random curve.

 Note: I will be using Python, with the [Pygame library](https://www.pygame.org/news) for 2D visuals, but all of the code can be generalised to any language and graphics library.

-Despite coming from a relatively heavy area of maths, the [wikipedia page](https://en.wikipedia.org/wiki/B%C3%A9zier_curve#Constructing_B%C3%A9zier_curves) for bezier curves gives a surprisingly intuitive idea of how they are constructed, and was actually the inspiration for writing this program.
+Despite coming from a relatively heavy area of maths, the [wikipedia page](https://en.wikipedia.org/wiki/B%C3%A9zier_curve#Constructing_B%C3%A9zier_curves) for bézier curves gives a surprisingly intuitive idea of how they are constructed, and was actually the inspiration for writing this program.

 I won’t go into any of the maths here (probably because I don’t actually know any of it), but instead show my solution to the problem.
-(Before continuing, please do look at the Wikipedia page, since I won’t be going into detail about what bezier curves actually are).
+(Before continuing, please do look at the Wikipedia page, since I won’t be going into detail about what bézier curves actually are).

 # The Model